-There is a demand for FEWER to incorporate and deliver information that is already available in print or online.
-There is much opportunity for fisherfolk organizations and households to be part of the ER component.
+There is a demand for FEWER to incorporate and deliver information that is already available in print or online from agencies such as ODM and DRCS.
+There is much opportunity for fisherfolk organisations and households to be part of the ER component.
 The fisheries-related aspects of response capability in the proposal and corresponding aspects of the FEWER solution are summarized below (Table 5).